 About a month ago I took my 11 year old son part way up this trail for the first time, and since have been on it three more times.
 I feel like I know the trail now.

 Chimney Hollow Trail from US 250 (at the top of the map) to the top of Crawford Mountain.
+Note the phantom road crossing the trail about a third of the way down from the top. |

 It was at this point that my son decided he had climbed enough, so we headed back down the mountain.
 I was holding on to secret hopes of circling around to another one of the Bigfoot caches, but my GPS indicated that it was still several miles off and the distance wasn't changing very quickly.
 Walking along these trails, who knows how far the geocache really is.